HomeFinanceCoinbase

 How do I lower the fees when buying on Coinbase?

-Switch from the simple buy button to Advanced Trade, which uses an order book and charges noticeably less.
-Always check the trade preview first so you can see the exact fee and final amount before you confirm.
+Switch from the simple buy button to Advanced Trade, which uses an order book and charges noticeably less, with no hidden spread.
+The simple button bakes a spread of roughly half a percent to two percent into the quoted price and adds a transaction fee on top.
+Always check the trade preview first so you see the exact fee and final amount before you confirm.

 Is it safe to keep my crypto in Coinbase on a desktop?

-It is reasonable for smaller amounts if you turn on two factor authentication and only ever type the official address yourself.
-For larger or longer term holdings, consider moving funds to Coinbase Wallet or a hardware wallet so you control the keys.
+It is reasonable for smaller amounts if you turn on two-factor authentication with an authenticator app or hardware key, and only ever type the official address yourself.
+For larger or longer-term holdings, consider moving funds to self-custody through the Base App, formerly Coinbase Wallet, or a hardware wallet, so you hold the keys.
+With self-custody, losing your recovery phrase means losing the funds, so back it up carefully.

 Can I link my iPhone and iMac Coinbase accounts?